 Skip to Content

-How to Backstitch on Sewing Machine: Easy Tips for Perfect Seams (2025)
+How to Backstitch on Sewing Machine: 6 Expert Tips for Perfect Seams Every Time (2025)

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-how to backstitch on sewing machineTo backstitch on a sewing machine, place your fabric under the presser foot and lower the needle to start stitching.
+how to backstitch on sewing machineTo backstitch on a sewing machine, position the fabric under the presser foot and begin sewing forward for 3-4 stitches.

 Key Takeaways

-• Match your stitch length (2.5-3mm) and thread tension to your fabric type to avoid puckering or messy stitches.
+• Adjust thread tension and stitch length based on your fabric type to avoid puckering or uneven stitches.

 What is Backstitch on a Sewing Machine?